 - Recruit and retain a growing team of top-tier engineers

 If you haven’t heard of DevOps, you probably need to get your head out of the sand.
-SRE’s play a huge role, especially at larger companies, making sure that a software companies site and services are always available.
+SREs play a huge role, especially at larger companies.
+They make sure that a software company’s site and services are always available.
 Think of the monetary disaster Google would face if their search engine was down for just a single hour.
-Many millions of dollars would wasted, and as such, companies like Google are willing to invest heavily in site reliability.
+Many millions of dollars would be wasted, and as such, companies like Google are willing to invest heavily in site reliability.

 - Develop systems & software that keep sites and services online and responsive